rvjc/free-bounce/README.md

 Refactor this code to:

 1. Work with latest version of Python using a newer generation game/CGI framework.
-2. Normalise physics to reflect real world units and make it frame rate independent.
+2. Normalise physics to reflect real world units independent of frame rate.
 3. Add multiple balls and simulate collisions

 When you've done that, you're well on your way to programming nirvana ;-)